codeigniter4/CodeIgniter4/user_guide_src/source/database/query_builder.rst

             multiple queries will be executed, each handling up to ``$batch_size`` field/value pairs.

-    .. php:method:: setUpdateBatch($key[, $value = ''[, $escape = null]])
+    .. php:method:: setUpdateBatch($set[, $index = ''[, $escape = null]])

-        :param mixed $key: Field name or an array of field/value pairs
+        :param  array   $set: An array of field/value associative arrays or objects
-        :param string $value: Field value, if $key is a single field
+        :param  string  $index: The where key
         :param  bool    $escape: Whether to escape values and identifiers
         :returns:   ``BaseBuilder`` instance (method chaining)
         :rtype:     ``BaseBuilder``